skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve can see this last question has angered Tarvis, so he tries to smooth it out, "It's not that we don't trust you, it's that we don't know you.
-And it seems it would be wiser that we should..."
+And it seems it would be wiser that we should…"

 Tarvis extends his arm further and speaks menacingly, "Give.
 Me.
 The.
 Orb."